Vishal14sw20/Scalable_coding_task/README.md

 - More Error handling.
 - Instead of storing data in root directory I could have stored it somewhere else and load it.
 - For analysis setting up jupyter notebook.
 So, you can see queries with result there.
 - config file for source and destination database , instead of hard coding.
+- Setting up docker-compose file (I have it in my dev branch but it was giving some error)